 The syndicates also has exposure to man-made claim aggregations, such as those arising from terrorism and data breach events.
-The host syndicate choose to underwrite data breach insurance within the CyEx division using it's team of specialist underwriters, claims managers and data breach services managers.
+The host syndicate choose to underwrite data breach insurance within the Cyber Risks division using its team of specialist underwriters, claims managers and data breach services managers.
 Other than for data breach, the host syndicates' preference is to exclude cyber exposure where possible.

 To manage underwriting exposures, the managing agent has developed limits of authority and business plans which are binding upon all staff authorised to underwrite and are specific to underwriters, classes of business and industry.
-In 2022, the absolute maximum line that any one underwriter in the host syndicates could commit to was \$7.1m (2021: absolute maximum line \$7.9m).
+In 2023, the absolute maximum line that any one underwriter in the host syndicates could commit to was \$2.5m (2022: \$7.1m).
 In most cases, maximum lines for classes of business were much lower than this.

-These authority limits are enforced through a comprehensive sign-off process for underwriting transactions including dual sign-off for all line underwriters and peer review for all risks exceeding individual underwriters authority limits.
+These authority limits are enforced through a comprehensive sign-off process for underwriting transactions including dual signoff for all line underwriters and peer review for all risks exceeding individual underwriters authority limits.
 Exception reports are also run regularly to monitor compliance.